Foot-and-mouth disease overview

 - exhaled air

-The main transmission method within herds or flocks is by direct contact or via respiratory particles and droplets.
+The main transmission method within herds or flocks is by direct contact or via respiratory particles and droplet.

-Cattle are highly susceptible to aerosol infection and readily display clinical signs (indicator species).
-Sheep are equally susceptible to aerosol infection, but are less infectious (maintenance species).
-Pigs are less susceptible to aerosol infection, but are potent amplifiers and excretors of the virus, especially in their breath.
+Cattle (indicator species) are highly susceptible to aerosol infection and readily display clinical signs.
+Sheep (maintenance species) are equally susceptible to aerosol infection but are less infectious and may not show obvious clinical signs.
+Pigs (amplifying species) are less susceptible to aerosol infection, but are potent amplifiers and excretors of the virus, especially in their breath.
 They serve as a significant source of virus to susceptible animals.
+Pigs frequently show obvious clinical signs.

 The spread of FMD between properties and areas is often due to the movement of: